 The DSL and all members of staff will work with and support social workers to help protect vulnerable children/students.
-This can be through attending key meetings about the students, sharing information to help inform assessments and making sure that we continue to network so that there is a holistic picture of what is life like for our students and the plan of support and safeguard them.
+This can be through attending key meetings about the students, sharing information to help inform assessments and making sure that we continue to network so that there is a holistic picture of what life is like for our students and the plan of support and safeguard them.

-Where we are aware that a student has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the students safety, welfare and educational outcomes.
+Where we are aware that a student has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the student's safety, welfare and educational outcomes.
 For example, it will inform decisions about:

-- · Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support
+- Responding to safeguarding issues such as unexplainable and/or persistent absences from education - .
+The provision of pastoral and/or academic support